MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/ip-developers-guide-new.md

 The 4.2 version is a REST based client.
 The 2.1 version is used for building native Windows based applications.

-- [IPCNotepad](https://code.msdn.microsoft.com/ipcnotepad-sample-f67dae80) is a sample RMS-enabled application that takes you through the basic steps that each RMS-enabled application should perform when protecting and consuming restricted content. <new link for this when it moves to github >
+- [IPCNotepad](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/AzureIP_Test) is a sample RMS-enabled application that takes you through the basic steps each RMS-enabled application should perform when protecting and consuming restricted content.
 - [RmsDocumentInspector](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a tool can give information about any RMS protected file such as content-id or user rights.

 ### Development environment